-That leaves us with the question why E + F is not equal to Y if we are talking about the same system and again this is because the system has changed and is over-determined which leads to a contradiction.
-The system is no longer SFC.
+That leaves us with the question why E + F is not equal to Y if we are talking about the same system and again this is because the system has changed and is no longer SFC.

-Fortunately we can avoid this inconsistency by calculating s = 0.012506, in which case we are at a new equilibrium with a stabilized monetary loss of -16.70 and a net profit of zero.
+Fortunately we can avoid this inconsistency by choosing s= 0.012506, in which case we are at a new equilibrium with a stabilized monetary loss of -16.70 and again a net profit of zero.